• Skip to primary navigation

 Equipment

-• food processor or power blender
+• 1 Food processor or high-powered blender

 Ingredients